 - Temporal synergy: Whether peptides act on different phases (acute vs. regenerative) or same processes

-- Dose-response surface analysis: Three-dimensional assessment of combined effects
+- concentration-response surface analysis: Three-dimensional assessment of combined effects

 - Systems biology approaches: Network analysis, pathway enrichment, multi-omics integration